By Georgianna Pisano-Goetz

 The talk was one of many organized by Katie Schellenger, director of legal professions advising, to enhance the College’s pre-law program which you can view if you click on this page.
 There’s a plethora of events focusing on legal issues that pre- law students may attend over the course of the semester, including an alumni speaker series, a talk on the variety of majors that can lead to law school, a three-part preparation course for applying to law school, and a subsidized LSAT class for those planning to apply in 2015.

-This presentation started the semester’s events off with an interactive and engaging speaker.
+This article source started the semester’s events off with an interactive and engaging speaker.
 Miles used a PowerPoint presentation that provided the details of vari- ous domestic law cases handled by Long Island DWI lawyer with which she is familiar.
 Before discussing each cases’ outcome, she asked the students in attendance to guess the results of each.

 Miles explained that, when it comes to domestic law, the client is typically seeking a Final Restraining Order (FRO), but the amorphous nature of domestic disputes means that not everyone put in danger will be granted one.

 In New Jersey, where Miles works, the client and lawyer must work to meet 14 predicate acts to be eligible for the FRO.
 This is slightly more difficult than getting a restraining order in Pennsylvania, for example.
 However, a FRO in New Jersey lasts a lifetime, whereas restraining orders in Pennsylvania only last three years.